 Guidance for visiting our hospitals and units during the coronavirus (COVID-19) outbreak

-- patients receiving end of life care
+- end of life care

 Visitors to our children’s unit and neonatal unit must be parent or guardian visitors only and are limited to a maximum of one visitor per patient.

 Maternity visiting has also been updated, and can be found here.